Who We Are

 Economic Impact of Clubs

-• The total direct economic impact for clubs in 2011 was $19 billion, including all tax revenues generated as a result of club activities.
+• The total direct economic impact for clubs in FY 2015 was $21 billion, including all tax revenues generated as a result of club activities.